seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 timed out on the G20 finance-track announcement and the text was read from a university archive of the same release; the event was real, material and inside 24 hours.

-**A PROCEEDING of a NAMED PUBLIC BODY whose own publishers refuse this client, and for which no archive carries their words, is `dclass:'reported'` — and the class exists to close a side, never to open one.** A committee or floor vote, a hearing, a rule-making
+**A SCHEDULED event of a NAMED issuer — a public body's proceeding, a protocol's unlock or upgrade, an exchange's listing or delisting — whose own publication this run cannot read, and for which no archive carries its words, is `dclass:'reported'` — and the class exists to close a side, never to open one.** A committee or floor vote, a hearing, a rule-making
-deadline: each is scheduled by a body that publishes its own calendar, so when every one of those publishers answers with a managed challenge the date does not stop existing and no amount of searching converts a refusal into a reading. **Admission requires all four:** the body is named, the proceeding is named, two sources that are not aggregators of one another carry the same date, and no publisher contradicts it. **The consequences are entirely subtractive, in the standing of `НЕ ПРОВЕРЕНО` below.** The item appears in the collapsed line with the status `НЕ ПОДТВЕРЖДЕНО` and an `Эффект` of `ЖДАТЬ · [сторона при исходе]`; it may hold a setup at `ЖДАТЬ`, weaken one, or close a side. **It may never create or move a level, carry a figure, back a `XXX до ДД.ММ` prohibition, or be the dated event a setup rests on** — every one of those still requires `primary` or `archive`.
-Nothing here reopens the aggregator ban: an aggregator's date on an event no public body scheduled is `none` as before, because the class turns on who SCHEDULES the proceeding and not on who reported it. **Measured 15.09:** the CLARITY Act cloture vote was dated inside the trading day, `dailypress.senate.gov`, `periodicalpress.senate.gov`, `democrats.senate.gov`, `lummis.senate.gov` and `congress.gov` refused in a row, the run assigned `none` as this file then required, and
+deadline: each is scheduled by a body that publishes its own calendar, so when every one of those publishers answers with a managed challenge the date does not stop existing and no amount of searching converts a refusal into a reading. **Admission requires all four:** the issuer is named, the event is named, two sources that are not aggregators of one another carry the same date, and no publisher contradicts it. **The consequences are entirely subtractive, in the standing of `НЕ ПРОВЕРЕНО` below.** The item appears in the collapsed line with the status `НЕ ПОДТВЕРЖДЕНО` and an `Эффект` of `ЖДАТЬ · [сторона при исходе]`; it may hold a setup at `ЖДАТЬ`, weaken one, or close a side. **It may never create or move a level, carry a figure, back a `XXX до ДД.ММ` prohibition, or be the dated event a setup rests on** — every one of those still requires `primary` or `archive`.
+Nothing here reopens the aggregator ban: an aggregator's date on an event no named issuer scheduled is `none` as before, because the class turns on who SCHEDULES the event and not on who reported it. **An unlock is scheduled that way — by a vesting contract the protocol deployed — and a listing by the exchange that announces it**: both were `none` before 18.09 for want of a readable host, and ZRO's unlock of 20.09 was held in state and printed nowhere. **Measured 15.09:** the CLARITY Act cloture vote was dated inside the trading day, `dailypress.senate.gov`, `periodicalpress.senate.gov`, `democrats.senate.gov`, `lummis.senate.gov` and `congress.gov` refused in a row, the run assigned `none` as this file then required, and